MGAC676/armageddon1/README.md

-This is a Test i will do it.
+This is Test, I will do it.
 Now lets GO!
+GO!
 GO!